 On September 10, 2014, a purported class action complaint was filed in the United States District Court for the District of New Jersey against the Company, our Chief Executive Officer and our Chief Financial Officer.
-The case is captioned In re CommVault Systems, Inc. Secutities Litigation (Master File No. 3:14-cv-05628-MAS-LHG).
-The suit alleges that the defendants made materially false and misleading statements, or failed to disclose material facts, regarding our financial results, business, operations and prospects in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
+The case is captioned In re Commvault Systems, Inc. Securities Litigation (Master File No. 3:14-cv-05628-MAS-LHG).
+The suit alleges that we made materially false and misleading statements, or failed to disclose material facts, regarding our financial results, business, operations and prospects in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
 The suit asserts claims covering an alleged class period from May 7, 2013 through April 24, 2014.
 It is purportedly brought on behalf of purchasers of our common stock during that period, and seeks compensatory damages, costs and expenses, as well as equitable or other relief.
 Lead plaintiff, the Arkansas Teachers Retirement System, was appointed on January 12, 2015, and on March 18, 2015, an amended complaint was filed by the plaintiffs.
-Defendants filed their motion to dismiss the complaint on May 26, 2015, and the Plaintiff's filed their opposition brief on July 1, 2015.
-Our reply is due on August 17, 2015.
-We believe that the suit is without merit and we intend to defend ourselves and our officers vigorously.
-However, due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter.
-We are unable at this time to determine whether the outcome of the litigation would have a material impact on our results of operations, financial condition or cash flows.
+On December 17, 2015, the defendant motion to dismiss the case was granted and the case dismissed; however, the plaintiffs were permitted to refile their claim, which they did on February 5, 2016.
+Defendants filed another motion to dismiss on April 5, 2016, which remains pending with the court.
+Due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter.
+We are unable at this time to determine whether the outcome of the litigation will have a material impact on our results of operations, financial condition or cash flows.